 Is massage or acupuncture good for relieving back pain?

-Gentle massage can be a great form of lower back pain self care, when performed by an experienced massage therapist.
+A great lower back pain home remedy is gentle massage, when performed by an experienced massage therapist.
 Physical therapists also may incorporate massage into their back pain treatment plans.
 Be sure to look for a professional who has lots of experience treating patients with low back pain.
 You certainly don’t want to leave with more pain than you went in with.

-The jury is still out on acupuncture for low back pain as the research has been mixed in this area.
-There’s no harm in trying it, if acupuncture interests you.
-But a practice called dry needling, performed by a physical therapist, might be a better option.
+The jury is still out on acupuncture for low back pain.
+Evidence is mixed and some guidelines recommend against routine acupuncture for low back pain.
+If you’re interested in acupuncture, it’s best to discuss with a clinician before seeking treatment.
+Additionally, a practice called dry needling, performed by a physical therapist, might be a better option.
 While it may look like acupuncture to the untrained eye, dry needling involves inserting very thin needles into specific trigger points in the back to relieve pain.
 Experts aren’t entirely sure how it works to relieve pain, but a 2018 study found dry needling to be more effective than acupuncture at relieving low back pain.

 Should I see a chiropractor for my back pain?

-Chiropractors are known for treating back pain by making “adjustments” to the spine, but they typically offer other services as well that are similar to that of a physical therapist.
+Chiropractors are known for treating back pain by making “adjustments” to the spine, but many also offer approaches that overlap with physical therapy.
 I don’t recommend having any chiropractic adjustments made to the back or neck, especially without diagnostic imaging.
-But if you have a chiropractor you like, you could ask them about the other techniques they use, such as massage, gentle stretching or transcutaneous electrical nerve stimulation (TENS) therapy, which is the use of mild electrical currents to treat pain.
+But if you have a licensed chiropractor you like, you could ask them about the other techniques they use, such as massage, gentle stretching, or guided exercise.
+If you see a chiropractor, communicate your symptoms clearly, and stop if treatment worsens pain or triggers new leg symptoms.

 When should I see a back pain doctor?

-With lower back pain self care, most patients begin to feel relief after a couple of days.
+Most patients begin to feel relief after a couple of days of lower back pain self care.
 The pain should continue to dissipate before resolving in a week or two.
 If your pain worsens, persists past two weeks or affects your ability to perform daily tasks, it’s time to see a medical provider.
 You can get initial back pain care from your primary care provider or you can make an appointment with us through our Neurosurgery One Spine Clinic where you will meet with one of our physician assistants to take the initial assessment and refer you for testing, imaging or initial treatment.
 Our PAs, such as myself, work as part of a team with our interventional pain management physicians, spine surgeons, and our bone health experts so that your diagnosis and treatment plan gets a thorough review from multiple specialists.